mwotton/roboservant/README.md

 Failure traces now contain the exact operations that ran (including URLs, query parameters, headers, bodies, and responses) and can be checked with `TraceCheck`s.
-Minithesis shrinks and persists the smallest failing sequence in `.minithesis-db/roboservant-runs/<run-id>` for later inspection.
+Minithesis shrinks and persists the smallest failing sequence in `.minithesis-db` for later inspection.

 Support for recursive datatypes still requires hand-written `BuildFrom` instances to avoid infinite loops.
 Deriving those